edgarbarney/CaptionMod/README.md

 # Usage Instruction
 ### console var: cap_enabled 0 / 1

 When set to 0, captions will be disabled.
+Otherwise, captions will be enabled.

 ### console var: cap_show 0 / 1